Volodymyr Horbovy

-Volodymyr Horbovy (1898–1984) was a Ukrainian politician during World War II.
-As a member of the Organization of Ukrainian Nationalists (OUN), he was one of the main drivers of the Declaration of Ukrainian Independence in 1941.
+Volodymyr Horbovy (January 30, 1899 – May 21, 1984) was a Ukrainian politician during World War II.
+As a member of the Organization of Ukrainian Nationalists (OUN) and later the Bandera faction (OUN-B), he was one of the main drivers of the Declaration of Ukrainian Independence in 1941.

-Youth
+Early life

-Volodymyr Horbovy was born on January 30, 1898, in the city of Dolyna (then Austria-Hungary, currently the Ivano-Frankivsk Oblast).
+Volodymyr Horbovy was born on January 30, 1899, in the city of Dolyna (then Austria-Hungary, currently the Ivano-Frankivsk Oblast).

 During World War I, he served in the Austro-Hungarian army on the Italian front, where he lost an eye.

-In 1918, he joined the Ukrainian Halych Army, and participated in the Winter Campaigns.
+In 1918, he joined the Ukrainian Galician Army, and participated in the Winter Campaigns.

 During the inter-war period, he studied law in Prague.

-Political Activity
+Political career

 In 1920, Horbovy joined the Ukrainian Military Organization (UVO).
 He became the liaison between the regional and national commands in 1922.
 In 1929, he joined OUN.

-In 1934, he was imprisoned by Polish authorities.
+In 1934, he was imprisoned by Polish authorities for activities against the Polish state.

 On June 22, 1941, the Ukrainian National Committee (Ukrayinsky Natsionalny' Komitet; UNK) was created in Kraków, with Volodymyr Horbovy as a president.
-The UNK published an essay, "Memorial", which outlined the plans of the OUN to declare independence.
+The UNK published an essay, "Memorial", which outlined the plans of the OUN-B to declare independence.
+In 1947, he was arrested by the Czech police in Prague and handed over to the Poles, who in turn handed him over to the USSR authorities in 1948.
+Horbovy was sentenced to 25 years in a labor camp, and served his entire sentence.
+He was released on August 1, 1972, and remained under police supervision until the end of his life.